 A modern living room with a dark green sofa accented by various cushions, positioned against a wall with white paneling, alongside a round coffee table and a floor lamp.

-The Function of a Commercial Interior Planner
+The Role of a Commercial Interior Planner

 In architecture and design, there exists a profession that effortlessly integrated merges creativity with functionality, aesthetics with practicality—the commercial interior planner.